Jimi421/ADScoutPS/README.md

 ---

-## Why ADScoutPS

-Most AD enumeration tools give you data.
-ADScoutPS gives you answers.

-PowerView dumps raw LDAP.
-BloodHound needs a Neo4j database, a collector, and an importer.
-ADRecon generates a 50-tab spreadsheet you have to read yourself.
-ADScoutPS tells you **what to try first, in order, with the exact command to verify it** — in under 60 seconds from a cold start.
+## What it does

+ADScoutPS is a PowerShell Active Directory enumeration and findings toolkit built for operators.
+Drop it on any domain-connected Windows box and load it — collection runs automatically, session data is stored, and every analysis function is ready to go.

 ```powershell
 Import-Module .\ADScoutPS.ps1 -LabMode
 Get-QuickWins
 ```

-That's it.
-No setup.
-No Neo4j.
-No companion files.
-One `.ps1` dropped anywhere PowerShell runs.

-**What you get that you don't get elsewhere:**
+**It has two modes and they work together:**

+**Auto mode** — load it and it collects. `Get-QuickWins` immediately surfaces the highest-value attack paths in priority order.
+Every result includes a ready-to-run verify command.
+No setup, no variables, no threading data between commands.

+**Manual enumeration** — every collection and analysis function is exposed individually.
+Query users, groups, computers, ACLs, Kerberos targets, delegation, GPOs, trusts, and group membership exactly how you want.
+Pipe, filter, and combine like any other PowerShell tool.

+**What makes it an operator tool:**

-- `Get-QuickWins` — prioritized attack paths ranked by exploitation value.
-DA members surface first.
+- **`Get-QuickWins`** — ranked attack paths.
+DA members and adminCount=1 accounts surface first in every category.
 Credentials in readable fields hit priority 1.
-Every result includes a copy-paste verify command.
-- `Get-PathHints` — chained multi-hop attack paths.
-Not just "this ACE exists" but "helpdesk has GenericWrite on svc_sql → svc_sql has an SPN → crack it → svc_sql is nested in Server Admins."
+Each result tells you what it is, why it matters, and the exact command to verify it.
+- **`Get-PathHints`** — chained multi-hop attack paths across collected data.
+Connects ACEs, group membership, SPNs, delegation, and DCSync rights into full exploitation chains without re-querying LDAP.
-- `Find-LocalAdmin` — live SMB scan using the same `OpenSCManager` technique as PowerView's `Find-LocalAdminAccess`.
-Where does your current user have local admin right now?
+- **`Find-LocalAdmin`** — live SMB scan.
+Checks every domain computer and tells you where your current user has local admin access right now.
-- `Find-Passwords` — sweeps nine user and computer AD fields (`description`, `physicalDeliveryOfficeName`, `info`, `comment`, `homeDirectory`, and more) for credentials and flags.
-Not just description.
+- **`Find-Passwords`** — sweeps nine AD string fields on every user and computer account, not just description. `physicalDeliveryOfficeName`, `info`, `comment`, `homeDirectory`, `scriptPath`, and more.
+Catches credentials and flags that narrow field checks miss.
+- **Normalized findings** — every finding includes severity, evidence, plain-language explanation, recommended action, and a copy-paste verify command.
+Not raw data — operator-ready output.
-- **Offline analysis** — export a full snapshot with `Export-Run`, reload it on any box with `Import-Run`, and run `Get-QuickWins` with zero domain connectivity.
-Full findings and path hints from a JSON file.
+- **Offline snapshots** — export a full collection with `Export-Run`, reload it anywhere with `Import-Run`.
+Full findings and path hints with zero domain connectivity.
-- **LabMode** — adds `OS{`, `HTB{`, `FLAG{` patterns to credential scanning for OSCP/HTB/CTF environments.
+- **LabMode** — expands credential scanning to include CTF flag patterns for OSCP, HTB, and lab environments.
-- **Locale-safe ACL filtering** — excludes privileged principals by SID suffix, not English group names.
-Works correctly on non-English Active Directory deployments.
+- **ACL analysis** — reads ACLs directly from AD using `System.DirectoryServices`.
+Every ACE resolved: GUIDs converted to human-readable right names, SIDs resolved for locale-safe filtering.
+Works on non-English AD deployments.

 **Authorized use only.
 Use only in environments where you have explicit written permission.**

----

-## What it is

-ADScoutPS is a single-file PowerShell AD enumeration and findings tool.
-It collects domain data once, builds an in-memory model with fast traversal indexes, and runs a findings engine and path chain engine against it — no repeated LDAP queries, no re-collection, no companion files.

-The core question it answers: **what is the shortest path to Domain Admin from here?**

 ---